 Always remember – that the best way to reduce costs is prevention – keep your teeth clean!

 Paying with a loan would be considered being ‘pay-as-you-go’ because you pay for the cost of treatment right after it is completed.
-However if you don’t want to do this and want to spread the payments out you can use one of the following schemes:
+However if you don’t want to do this and want to spread the payments out you can take out dental insurance.

 Both routine, and unplanned treatment is covered under dental insurance and can include emergency or accidental treatment, overseas, and in the UK.
 It can also cover cash payments in the hospital, oral cancer cover and a number of other items.